ArchLabs Linux Review (and tips)

 No shortcut for locking the screen!

 ArchLabs provides a bunch of keyboard shortcuts for all sorts of stuff, but not activating the screen lock.
-How does that make any sense?
+How does that make up for the HTTP calls aren’t the only commands I ever actually use, I always wanted a badass Arch linux install, complete with an e.”
+My pure conjecture?

 Edit ~./config/openbox/rc.xml and add the following contents to the <keyboard> section (just place it next to another keybind):